Making Friends with the Taliban: Afghanistan Friends & Cultural Encounters13 min read

 KABUL FLAG

-How could you say no to that.
-But I nailed it and then they wanted me to go again!
-Got to love these people.
+How could you say no to that?
+I managed to say it correctly, and then they wanted me to do it again.
+You’ve got to love these people.
+This is what friendship in Afghanistan is all about – strangers becoming friends over tea and conversation.

 9/11 CARPETS